You are here: manpages

 is called at the start of execution to bring

-needed shared libraries into memory
+needed shared objects into memory

 and link the executable with them.